RagnarGrootKoerkamp/automata/readme.md

 ## Output data

-* (Need new file here): All 2-automata on at most 5 vertices whose corresponding power series have compositional order 2 or 4.
+* [results.txt](results.txt) contains all 2-automata on at most 5 vertices whose corresponding power series have compositional order 2 or 4.

-  This includes the minimality check and the check that all automata are non-isomorphic.
+## Build and Run

+Run `make all` to build the program and regenerate `results.txt`.
+See the [makefile](makefile) for details.

+Note that a recent standard library with (partial) C++20 support is required for e.g. [countr_zero](https://en.cppreference.com/w/cpp/numeric/countr_zero).

+Run `make verify` to verify all automata listed in `results.txt` using additional checks in [verify_finite_order.sage](verify_finite_order.sage).
+This should finish without errors.
+This checks that:

+- TODO(Djurre): List what exactly is checked, and verify that the checks work as expected.

 ## Some open questions